vasilakisfil/Introspected-REST/README.md

 However linksets don't actually solve our issue because eventually the MicroTypes announcement wouldn't be solved in the HTTP level as a LinkSet would have to provide a body as well.

-Another issue is that the server cannot specify a caching for all links at once because there is no mechanism in HTTP which allows you to specify caching directives for specific headers only.
+Another issue is that the server cannot specify a caching strategy for all links at once because there is no mechanism in HTTP which allows you to specify caching directives for specific headers only.
 As a result, unless we used a Linkset which we can't yet, the client would have to dereference all MicroTypes to figure out their caching properties.